Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 ### [Exercise 2](/ex-2-middleware/middleware.go) Add middleware to your go server

-Middleware allows you add complex funcitonality to your endpoints.
-You can use middle ware to add metrics, auth, profiling or custom logic to your programs.
+_Middleware_: _Middleware also refers to the software that separates two or more APIs and provides services such as rate-limiting, authentication, and logging._[wikipedia](https://en.wikipedia.org/wiki/Middleware) The implementation is typically “built-in” functions.
+In Go, this tends to be platform style tooling shared across the organization.
+It allows you add complex funcitonality to your endpoints.

-Using one of the same web frameworks you used for your day 1 exercises or the go standard library, add a middle ware function to your server.
+Using the same web frameworks you used for your webserver or the go standard library, add a middleware function to your server.
+You can use middleware to add metrics, auth, profiling or custom logic to your programs.
+In this exercise add logging, retry, rate limiting or replace the auth from exercise 1 with a middleware.

+Below are framework docs, they will contain examples of build in middleware that you can add with single line functions.
+They also show you ways of adding custom middleware to your services.

 Web frameworks:

 * [Chi](https://github.com/go-chi/chi)